uktrade/pg-bulk-ingest/docs/airflow.md

 Airflow is very flexible.
 If you have an existing Airflow setup, not all parts of this guide may be applicable to your setup.

+## Prerequisites

+To use pg-bulk-ingest from Airflow locally, you must have [Docker](https://www.docker.com/get-started/) installed, and a way of editing plain text files, for example by using [VS Code](https://code.visualstudio.com/).

+You should also have familiarity with [Python](https://www.python.org/) and the command line.

 ## Setup

 1. Check out your local Airflow instance